South Ayrshire Compact

 • Closing the opportunity gap

-Through the Compact we will work together to achieve these shared values by:
+Through the Compact we will work together to achieve these shared values

 • Developing considered strategies and policies